2018 champ Beavers are out; Langeliers’ 11 RBIs set record

+The second day of NCAA regionals brought an early exit for the defending national champion, one of the greatest individual performances in tournament history and an upset of No. 1 national seed UCLA.
-Defending national champion Oregon State was among the first teams eliminated from the NCAA Tournament on Saturday, marking the first time the Beavers have gone 0-2 in regionals in 14 appearances since 1985.

-The Beavers’ 4-1 loss to Big East champion Creighton, which followed a 7-6 loss to American Athletic Conference champ Cincinnati on Friday, knocked them out in the regional round for the first time since 2015.
+Oregon State was eliminated on its home field with a 4-1 loss to Big East champion Creighton on Saturday, marking the first time the Beavers have gone 0-2 in regionals in 14 appearances since 1985.
+They were knocked out in the regional round for the first time since 2015.

+“It was a matter of us not playing good baseball.
+That’s the bottom line,” OSU interim coach Pat Bailey said.

+The Beavers lost 10 of their last 15 games and finished 36-20-1 a season after they completed a two-year run in which they won 111 of 130 games under former coach Pat Casey.

-Baylor’s Shea Langeliers turned in one of the greatest individual postseason performances, hitting three home runs and doubling while going 5 for 6 and driving in a tournament-record 11 runs in the Bears’ 24-6 win over Omaha in an elimination game.
+Baylor’s Shea Langeliers hit three home runs and doubled while going 5 for 6 and driving in a tournament-record 11 runs in a 24-6 win over Omaha in an elimination game.

-“It’s a pretty cool,” Langeliers said.
-“It’s a team accolade.
-I was up in the right situations and happened to come through.”
+“When I was a little kid, I liked to think I was a pretty good hitter, but I think this game will probably be one of the most meaningful games for me as a hitter probably for the rest of my career,” Langeliers said.
+“Our backs were up against the wall and we needed a big game from our offense and we got it.
+It was a lot of fun.”

+Langeliers, who likely will be the second catcher drafted behind Rutschman, broke the NCAA postseason record of 10 RBIs in a game shared by Vanderbilt’s Connor Kaiser (2018) and Miami’s Kevin Brown (2001).

 Langeliers’ homers were for two, one and three runs.
 He also had a two-run single and three-run double.